What Is Upper Blepharoplasty?

 Can upper and lower blepharoplasty be done together?+

-Yes — four-eyelid blepharoplasty (upper and lower together) is a common combination.
-Performing both under a single anaesthetic can reduce duplicate recovery time and may simplify planning.
+Yes — four-eyelid blepharoplasty (upper and lower together) is one of the most common combinations.
+Performing both under a single anaesthetic is more efficient and can be more cost-effective.
 Dr. Gill will advise on whether a combined approach is appropriate for your anatomy.